HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.linting.md

 A custom path is generally unnecessary as the Python extension resolves the path to the linter based on the Python interpreter being used (see [[vs.1.7.docs.python.environments]]).
 To use a different version of a linter, specify its path in the appropriate custom path setting.
 For example, if your selected interpreter is a virtual environment but you want to use a linter that's installed in a global environment, then set the appropriate path setting to point to the global environment's linter.

-> **Note**: The following sections provide additional details for the individual linters linked in the [[vs.1.7.#specific-linters]] table above.
+> **Note**: The following sections provide additional details for the individual linters linked in the [specific-linters](#specific-linters) table above.
 In general, custom rules must be specified in a separate file as required by the linter you're using.

 ## Pylint